Dark-Atom/Python-Programing-Exercises/README.md

 * it also contents the one liner solutions which is one liner solution for any question(if it possible for that question).

-* I would gladly accept pointers from others to improve, simplify, or make the code more efficient
+* I would gladly accept pointers from others to improve, simplify, or make the code more efficient.